lgatto/pRolocGUI/vignettes/md_vignette.md

 * search.

 You browse through the tabs by simply clicking on them.
-Each tab selected will load a different kind of appearance while some (PCA, protein profiles, quantitation and feature meta-data) share a common feature in the sidebar, the *Search* widget (see 3. *Search* widget for further details).
+Each tab selected will have a different kind of appearance while some (PCA, protein profiles, quantitation and feature meta-data) share a common feature in the sidebar, the *Display selection* widget (see 3. *Display selection* widget for further details).

 #### 2.1.
 Data
-The tab **_Data_** is the first tab you will see when you start pRolocVIS.
+The tab **_Data_** is the first tab you will see when you start pRolocVis.
-The appearance will differ depending if you pass directly a MSnSet to pRolocVIS.
+The appearance will differ depending on if you pass directly a MSnSet to pRolocVis.

-If you decide to start pRolocVIS without assigning a MSnSet to the argument object the tab **_data_** offers possibilities to switch to an other MSnSet.
+If you decide to start pRolocVis without assigning a MSnSet to the argument object the tab **_data_** offers possibilities to switch to an other MSnSet.
 Currently you may choose between three example MSnSets (derived from experiments of Christoforou 2011, Dunkley et al. 2006, Tan et al. 2009) provided by the package **pRolocdata**  or to use an MSnSet of your choice (own data).
-Clicking on **_Browse..._** will open a dialog window with which you can select your MSnSet. pRolocVIS will check if the selected data file is of class MSnSet and if it is an .Rdata or .rda file and will denote a notification if there are any conflicts.
+Clicking on **_Browse..._** will open a dialog window with which you can select your MSnSet and load it to pRolovVis. pRolocVis will check if the selected data file is of class MSnSet and if it is an .Rdata or .rda file and will denote a notification if there are any conflicts.

-If you pass an object to pRolocVIS the tab data will show if the MSnSet was accepted by pRolocVIS.
+If you pass an object to pRolocVis the tab data will show if the MSnSet was accepted by pRolocVis.

 #### 2.2.
 PCA
-The tab **_PCA_** is characterized by its main panel which shows a PCA plot for the selected MSnSet and its sidebar panel which is compartimented into *Search* and *Display*.
+The tab **_PCA_** is characterized by its main panel which shows a PCA plot for the selected MSnSet and its sidebar panel which is compartimented into *Display selection* and *Plot*.

-Let's forget about the compartiment *Search* here (see 3.
+Let's forget about the compartiment *Display selection* here (see 3.
-*Search* widget for further details) and let's turn towards the *Display* compartiment.
+*Display selection* widget for further details) and let's turn towards the *Plot* compartiment.
 Here we are able to adjust the appearance of the PCA plot in the main panel.
 We are able to colour features (proteins) in matters of common properties by changing the drop-down list **_colour_**, e.g. if we select